alpee03/CLARA-AI/README.md

 ## What I Would Improve With Production Access

-- **Retell API integration** — Auto-create and update agents via API, eliminating the manual import step
+- **Voice agent API integration** — Auto-create and update agents via API, eliminating the manual import step
 - **Webhook trigger** — Instead of running scripts manually, trigger Pipeline A automatically when a new demo call recording lands in a cloud storage bucket
 - **Asana/Slack integration** — Auto-create a task in Asana and post a Slack notification when each agent is created or updated
 - **Diff viewer UI** — A simple web dashboard showing v1 vs v2 side-by-side with highlighted changes